byu-cpe/ecen526_website/_labs/wep_wpa_security.md

 1. Gain access to the network.
 You are on your own for this one.
 There are plenty of tutorials online for how to do this for WEP and WPA.
 Good luck!

 2. SSH into the computer attached to the network.
-Here is the information for the computer attached to the network (it is the same for both networks):
+Here is the information for the computer attached to the network:
+    - Network Name: ECEn526-WEP
+      - IP Address:
+      - Username:
+      - Password:

+    - Network Name: ECEn526-WPA2
-   - IP Address: 192.168.0.2
+      - IP Address: 192.168.1.4
       - Username: student
       - Password: student

 3. Find the file "secret.txt" in the home directory and view its contents.

 4. Repeat steps 1-3 for the second wireless network.
 Upload the two secrets to Learning Suite.